GM-PHD Filter for Searching and Tracking an Unknown Number of Targets with a Mobile Sensor with Limited FOV: Preliminaries

 \section{Preliminaries}

 ~ In multitarget-multisensor tracking, Recursive Bayesian Estimation (RBE) has been a canonical tool to estimate target states from observations obtained by imperfect sensors.
 A standard assumption is that the number of targets is known exactly.
 Hence, we can treat the positions of all the targets at any time as a random vector and use RBE for estimation.
 We consider scenarios where the number of targets itself is not known.
-Hence, standard RBE techniques cannot directly be used since there is uncertainty on the length of the random vector itself making the Bayesian updates intractable.
+Hence, standard RBE techniques that use a vector representation cannot directly be used since there is uncertainty on the length of the random vector itself making the Bayesian updates intractable.

 Mahler~\cite{mahler2003multitarget} developed the PHD filter to tractably solve exactly this class of problems.
-PHD, also known as the intensity function, when integrated over any subset of the environment yields the expected number of targets present in that subset.\footnote{PHD is not a probability density function, meaning that the integral over the entire region of PHD does not necessarily sum to 1.} The advantage of PHD is that it allows estimation of both target states and the number of targets simultaneously without the necessity of data association.
+The PHD, also known as the intensity function, when integrated over any subset of the environment yields the expected number of targets present in that subset.\footnote{The PHD is not a probability density function, meaning that the integral over the entire region of the PHD does not necessarily sum to 1.} The advantage of the PHD is that it allows estimation of both target states and the number of targets simultaneously without the necessity of data association.
 We briefly discuss the PHD filter next but refer the reader to Reference~\cite{mahler2007statistical} for an in-depth discussion.

-PHD is the first-order statistical moment of RFS and denoted by $v$.
-We denote the multitarget posterior density by $p_{k|k}(X|Z_{k})$, where $X$ is a multitarget state set ($\textbf{x}_i\in X$ is a state of the $i$-th target) and $Z_k$ is an observation set ($\textbf{z}_{j,k}\in Z_k$ is the $j$-th measurement at time step $k$).
-The robot state is denoted by $\textbf{y}$. $p_{k|k}(\cdot)$ takes all previous measurements into account.
-The expected number of targets in any region $S$ is:
+The PHD is the first-order statistical moment of RFS and denoted by $v$.
+We denote the multitarget posterior density by $p_{k|k}(X|Z_{k})$, where $X$ is a multitarget state set ($\textbf{x}_i\in X$ is a state of the $i$-th target) and $Z_k$ is an observation set ($\textbf{z}_{j,k}\in Z_k$ is the $j$-th measurement at time $k$).
+The robot state is denoted by $\textbf{y}$. $p_{k|k}(\cdot)$ takes all previous measurements into account. \changed{The expected number of targets in any region $S$ defined over the domain of $X$ is}: